 PERMANENT ROADWAY RECONFIGURATION NEEDED FOR THE INDIAN CREEK DRIVE and 41ST STREET INTERSECTION.

 MBNA members are extremely concerned with the traffic congestion and gridlock taking place during peak hours on Collins Ave. from 41st to 63rd streets.
-Last year, the MBNA requested for two southbound lanes to be created to ease westbound traffic on 41st Street at Indian Creek Drive, without sacrificing the northbound left hand turn on Collins Avenue at 41st Street.
+This situation is impacting both the residents of this area and the employees of condos and hotels that are spending excessive unpaid hours driving to/from work.
+Early last year, the MBNA requested for two southbound lanes to be created to ease westbound traffic on 41st Street at Indian Creek Drive, without sacrificing the northbound left hand turn on Collins Avenue at 41st Street.

 On September 14, 2022, the FDOT requested the City to conduct a traffic operational analysis to evaluate the impact of the City's recommended modifications on the surrounding intersections along 41st Street, Collins Avenue, and Indian Creek Drive, as well as to identify any recommended intersection geometry, signal timing, or traffic flow modifications required as part of the reconfiguration.
-As of February 2, 2023, this Traffic Study has not been provided to the community.
+As of February 2, 2023, neither the City's Traffic Analysis nor the FDOT's Study have been provided to the community.

-On January 30, 2023, Commissioner Alex Fernandez contacted the MBNA to explain he was about to present a Resolution (during the February 1st Commission meeting) addressing the need for a temporary solution.
-MBNA Executive Board immediately mobilized and on January 31st held a Special Meeting of the COLLINS AVE.
+On January 30, 2023, Commissioner Alex Fernandez contacted the MBNA to explain he was about to present a Resolution (during the February 1st Commission meeting) addressing the need for a temporary solution which included dual westbound lanes on Indian Creek Drive and 41st street.
+The MBNA Executive Board immediately mobilized and on January 31st held a Special Meeting of the COLLINS AVE.
 WORKING GROUP.
-During this virtual Special Meeting, Commissioner Fernandez, City and State elected Officials and FPL reps were in attendance.
+During this virtual Special Meeting, Commissioner Fernandez, City and State Officials and FPL reps were in attendance.
 Click here to view meeting: LINK OF ZOOM MEETING VIDEO.